 - 1870 Clarice Bergeron m.
 Lazare Côté

-* The Bordeleau-Croteau marriage appeared above under Jeanne Godequin since a child of one Fille du Roi who was our ancestor married a child of another Fille du Roi who was also our ancestor.
+* The Bordeleau-Croteau marriage appeared above under Jeanne Godequin since a child of one Fille du Roi who was our ancestor married a child of another ancestral Fille du Roi.

 What exactly happened during the six years leading to 1675 will never be known, but it is clear that Perrette was involved in a criminal case — apparently as a victim — involving another Fille du Roi, Agathe Merlin.
 (Merlin landed in 1670, one year later than Perrette.
 She was unrelated to us.)
 Agathe Merlin was sentenced to prison, but no records have been uncovered to explain her crime and how it precisely involved Perrette.